-Headquartered in Garden City, N.Y., Data Storage Corporation ("DSC" or the "Company") offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government sectors.
+Headquartered in Melville, N.Y., Data Storage Corporation ("DSC" or the "Company") offers its cloud based disaster recovery and business continuity solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education and government sectors.

-DSC derives revenues from long term subscription services and professional services related to the implementation of subscription services that provide businesses in the education, government and healthcare industries protection of critical computerized data.
+DSC derives revenues from long term subscription services and professional services related to the implementation of subscription services that provide organizations in the education, government and healthcare industries protection of critical computerized data.
 In 2009, the Company's revenues consisted primarily of offsite data backup, deduplication, continuous data protection and Cloud Disaster Recovery solutions and protecting information for our clients.
-In 2010, DSC expanded its solutions based on the asset acquisition of SafeData.
-In 2012, DSC continued to assimilate organizations, expanded its technology as well as its technical group and positioned the new organization for growth.
+In 2010, DSC expanded its solutions based on the asset acquisition of SafeData to provide business continuity solution to the IBM user marketplace.
+In 2012, DSC continued to assimilate and acquire organizations, expanded its technology as well as its technical group and positioned the new organization for growth.
 In October 2012, DSC purchased the software and assets of Message Logic.
+The Message Logic acquisition provides DSC with ownership of the pending patent and intellectual property to insure email compliance to organizations within its client base and target audience.
+In 2012 DSC entered into a joint venture agreement with ABC Services LLC to provide an IBM Power i cloud with 50% ownership in the entity Secure Infrastructure and Services, LLC.

-DSC maintains equipment for cloud storage and cloud computing in our data centers in Massachusetts, Rhode Island, and New York.
+DSC maintains equipment for cloud storage and cloud computing in our data centers in Massachusetts, and New York.
 DSC delivers its solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the Internet.
 DSC's network and geographical diversity is important to clients seeking storage hosting and disaster recovery solutions, ensuring protection of data and continuity of business in the case of a network interruption.